ExtendScript/awesome/README.md

 - [node-photoshop by @SubtleGradient](https://github.com/subtleGradient/node-photoshop) Used internally at Facebook since 2013 for some Design Tools, image asset pipeline, UI Animation pipeline, and generative video pipeline.
 Supports Photoshop and After Effects.
 No longer maintained.

+- [PSFakeDOM2 by @SubtleGradient](https://github.com/subtleGradient/node-photoshop/blob/master/lib/ExtendScript/PSFakeDOM2.jsxinc) Utilities for dealing with Photoshop documents. e.g. `PSFakeDOM.getLayersArray()` returns an array of all layers in a few milliseconds instead of the few minutes it can take to walk to normal Photoshop DOM.

 ### Illustrator

 - [GitHub - jtnimoy/scripting-for-illustrator-tutorial: Scripting for Illustrator, a tutorial for Processing coders](https://github.com/jtnimoy/scripting-for-illustrator-tutorial) a great step by step guide to get you up an running with the Illustrator Scripting API